leonardputra/mi-projector-fan-mod/README.md

 It might apply to other projector that uses the same Fengmi projector SDK.
 DO AT YOUR OWN RISK!
 I'M NOT RESPONSIBLE FOR ANY DAMAGES!

-# The problem:
+# The Problem:
 Sometimes in a hot day, the projector will overheats and display overheating messages.
 This will dim the screen and make the fan go full speed.
 Why don't we make it go full speed everytime?

-# The solution:
+# The Solution:
-I found that the Fengmi projectors uses a .json file to set the fan curve, on the Fengmi's test tool, the fan curve can be altered with our own .json loaded from a USB stick.
+I found that the Fengmi projectors uses a .json file to set the fan curve.
+On the Fengmi's hidden test tool, the fan curve can be altered with our own .json loaded from a USB stick.
 Controllable fan speed are in integer between 0 and 10.
 The default fan speed is 2 which is slow and quiet, they prioritize noise over temperature.

 # The Good:
 - Faster fan speed = lower temps